pierre-rouleau/pel/doc/pel-manual.rst

 - ``which emacs`` to see if Emacs is available.

-  - On macOS, if this is ``/usr/bin/emacs``, you most probably have the old version of Emacs that Apple installed.
+  - On macOS, if this is ``/usr/bin/emacs``, you most probably have the old version of Emacs that Apple installed, and that is most probably not version 26.1 or later.

 - Check the version of Emacs you have with the following command line: